FSHLL/sah-docs/docs/guide/README.md

 # Introduction

-SAM was born with the intention of facilitating the rollbacks of functions in serverless projects, making use of the aliases in associated projects we can perform a rollback in a much faster way, without the need to redeploy using a stack.
+SAH was born with the intention of facilitating the rollbacks of functions in serverless projects, making use of the aliases in associated projects we can perform a rollback in a much faster way, without the need to redeploy using a stack.